 The scenery and the temperatures had changed a lot since my last trip, so had the insect population.
 The entire trip I was constantly removing ticks.
 It didn’t help that I ran out of Deet on day one.
 Despite removing dozens, I still ended up with twenty or more attached when I did a thorough check at home.
 Some I knew I had and I just couldn’t reach them, others had just slipped by my radar.

-All in all it was a good trip, but I’d not settled into a ‘relaxing’ groove.
+All in all, it was a good trip, but I did not settle into a ‘relaxing’ groove.
 I’m still learning how to switch off and relax.